 Market participants must clearly display signs that show the name of their farm/business and location, product types, prices, and enrollment in any Federal nutrition assistance programs.
-Prices must be legible and visible for customers to see at all times.
+Prices must always be legible and visible for customers to see.
 Prices of items for sale must utilize one or more of the following techniques: